Dual nationality lets you hold citizenship and allegiance to more than one country, taking the concept of citizenship beyond borders.

 Note that if your country of origin does not allow dual citizenship, applying for U.S. citizenship may cause you to lose citizenship from your country of origin.

-Once you establish that dual citizenship is permitted by your home country, you will typically need to go through the process of naturalization.
+Once you confirm that your home country allows dual citizenship, you will typically need to go through the process of naturalization.

-Whether you need to go through naturalization to become a U.S. citizen and what the steps leading to naturalization are, can vary depending on your specific situation, which may include but are not limited to, whether you were born in the U.S., married to a U.S. citizen or acting as an investor.
+Whether you need to go through naturalization to become a U.S. citizen, and the steps involved, can vary based on your specific situation.
+This might include factors like being born in the U.S., being married to a U.S. citizen, or acting as an investor.

 1. Obtaining U.S. Citizenship By Naturalization